What is expected of participants?

 Are there scholarships available?

-There are two scholarship spots for students from any college or university focusing on contemporary Native American issues.
+There are two scholarship spots for students from any college or university focusing on contemporary Native American issues, and there is one scholarship for a UC Berkeley student studying race and gender.
 Scholarships will be awarded based on an assessment of the student’s academic record and proposed project.
-Scholarships cover $1,100 of the program costs (students will pay $100).
+Scholarships cover $1,200 of the program costs (students will pay $100).
 Scholarships do not provide funds for room and board.

 Does the program provide housing?